open-sauced/intro/CONTRIBUTING.md

 2. **Determine the chapter's number**

    We have specific conventions for numbering file names to maintain a consistent structure.
 In this project, the numbers in the file name represent chapters—for example, `01-intro`, `02-what-is-open-source`, `03-why-open-source`, etc.

    Consider where the new chapter you'll work on logically falls in the course.

-   If you're not sure, please comment on the issue and tag maintainers `@open-sauced/community` to ask for help.
+   If you're not sure, please comment on the issue and tag the `@open-sauced/community` maintainers to ask for help.

 3. **Write content**